mikessh/migec/doc/post.rst

 Post-processing
 ---------------

-You could additionally build a graph of hypermutations for the sample using
+You can additionally build a graph of hypermutations for the sample using

 .. code:: bash